Eye Exams Near Me? Yes!

 Note that learning is connected strongly to vision.
 An undetected vision condition therefore puts your child at a higher risk for learning delays or problems.
 Be sure not to fall behind with your child’s comprehensive eye exams!

-Adults: A yearly eye exam is recommended for all adults who wear eyeglasses or contact lenses.
-Due to the association between aging and many common eye diseases, adults who don’t need any vision correction should have comprehensive eye exams performed annually after age 40.
+Over 20: A yearly eye exam is recommended for all patients who wear eyeglasses or contact lenses.
+Due to the association between aging and many common eye diseases, people who don’t need any vision correction should have comprehensive eye exams performed annually after age 40.
 We will check for conditions such as macular degeneration, glaucoma and cataracts.
 After age 60, your eye care provider may recommend even more frequent complete exams of your ocular health.